 Aagot felt at her best when she was pregnant.
 She loved her children, she loved their home, she loved the girls who came to help, their friends and entertaining.
 She certainly had the education to have a career of her own but chose to stay at home.
 She felt equal to her husband and it showed in their home and their rich family life.
 She never gave the impression of longing “do her own thing” or have her own career.
 Signe’s youngest sister was born in 1928 and named Aagot after her mother but called Lillan for many years.

 Although they lived frugally the Lunds prioritized family events and summer holidays – often with their friends in Värmland or visiting family and friends in Sulitjelma.
 The Lunds took the long trip to Sulis to spend summers with family whenever they could.
 This involved a trainride to Trondheim to visit Aagot’s sister Thelma, her brother-in-law Tinka Tangen and their 3 daughters.
-After a few days in Trondheim they took the Norwegian coastal Hurtigruten ship that still connects the western coastal ports of Norway from Bergen up to Kirkenes.
+After a few days in Trondheim they took Hurtigruten, the ferry that still connects the western coastal ports of Norway from Bergen up to Kirkenes.
 They got off in Bodö where they travelled by horse & cart or later by car to Sulitjelma.
-The car ride to Finneid took 3 hours through the mountains followed by boat to Schönsta, by the little local railway past Furulund and on to Sulitjelma.
-There are now three long tunnels through the mountains – one that takes 45 minutes to drive through though not till much later.
+The car ride from Bodö to Finneid took 3 hours through the mountains followed by boat to Schönsta, by the little local railway past Furulund and on to Sulitjelma.
+There are now three long tunnels through the mountains – one that takes 45 minutes to drive through though these were built much later after the wars.